ufjschool/ob-s14/drafts/final/aerial silk.md

 “If you don’t do them right on the ground, when you get in the air, it’s just going to be a disaster,” she said.
 “If you can do the conditioning class with good form and good technique, then you can do anything.”

-For Rosen, the most challenging thing about doing aerial silk at first was core strength, and she had to work on strengthening her abs to be able to do certain movements on the silk.
+For Rosenbloom, the most challenging thing about doing aerial silk at first was core strength, and she had to work on strengthening her abs to be able to do certain movements on the silk.

 “I play out my strengths such as flexibility and focus on those on my pieces,” she said.

 Aerialsilk 8

-Rosen recruited one of her classmates, Joseph Craig Lackey, a fourth-year UF landscape architecture student from Palm Beach Gardens, to practice with her.
+Rosenbloom recruited one of her classmates, Joseph Craig Lackey, a fourth-year UF landscape architecture student from Palm Beach Gardens, to practice with her.

 DSC_1897